-Administration of Justice (A.A.S) 132
+Administration of Justice - Law Enforcement Specialization (A.A.S.)
+118

-Law Enforcement Certificate 134
+Law Enforcement (Certificate) 120

-Cyber Crime Investigation Certificate 135
+121

-DCC's Cyber Crime Investigation program has been recognized by the Department of Homeland Security and National Security Agency.
+DCC's Cybercrime Investigation program has been recognized by the Department of Homeland Security and National Security Agency.
 DCC was designated as a National Center of Academic Excellence in Cyber Defense Two-Year Education (CAE2Y) in 2016, the first rural community college in Virginia to achieve this honor!

-ADMINISTRATION OF JUSTICE - Associate of Applied Science
+ADMINISTRATION OF JUSTICE - LAW ENFORCEMENT SPECIALIZATION